The Diagram of a Thousand Unborn Children

 Not knowing quite where to start I took advantage of this freedom and space to think by picking up paper and pencil and began working with various techniques around blind drawing, blind traced drawing, focussing on looking and touching (knowing by touch) rather than the outcome, all the time focussing on the face and its scaffolding, the skull.

 This approach has given me a body of studies that are very much about seeing as a form of knowledge, seeing as a form of touching, a kind of rapport with the object.
-Though the latter point may derive from using the skull as the key object I have been drawing (see “The Object Stares Back” in Position) (For the Skull drawings see: Sometimes I feel the pencil moving on my skin)
+Though the latter point may derive from using the skull as the key object I have been drawing (for the Skull drawings see: Sometimes I feel the pencil moving on my skin)

 And on to “What is happening?”

 I also started to investigate the unconscious dialogue that takes place between my eye, my brain and my hand when I am drawing.
 I was seeking to make explicit how I am processing whilst this is taking place.
 Speaking my thoughts in words whilst physically drawing proving difficult, I split the process out into stages and started to do imaginary drawings some of which I videoed.
 These sound files are narrations, or attempts at narrations, as to what is happening as I draw.
 (See To Pay Attention).
 The video files show how the drawing hand becomes lost in space, attached to the actions of the tracing hand but without the order imposed by an observing mind seeking to control its outcomes.
 (See Drawing in the Mind).

 Along the way I revisited in my mind a workshop where we drew each other while we were talking and created a sequence of exported stills.
 Originally I thought I might work with these to produce another set of drawings but as the skull scroll finished I had already moved on again.